-Parts of the facility may be specialized for use by patients (or staff) with particular disabilities.
+comply with the relevant sections of the AS 1428 series.
+It is, however, not a mandatory requirement of these guidelines to comply with every part of the AS 1428 series in every area of the Hospital or Day Procedure Centre.
+Parts of the facility may be specialised for use by patients (or staff) with particular disabilities.
 In such areas, the needs of the most common disabilities shall be considered and allowed for.

-In short, 'specialization' is not seen by these Guidelines as non-compliance in relation to other Accessibility Standards
+In short, 'specialisation' is not seen by these Guidelines as non-compliance in relation to AS 1428.

 It is the requirement of these Guidelines that a minimum number of rooms be sized and designed for use by people with disabilities regardless of the anticipated number of patients with disabilities.
-These are covered in the relevant sections of the FPUs in Part B. The balance of these Ergonomic Guidelines covers the average use of facilities by able-bodied persons.
+These are covered in the relevant sections of the HPUs in part B. The balance of these ergonomic guidelines cover the average use of facilities by able bodied persons.

-2.3 Standards Table
+Standards Table

-For simplicity, the Ergonomics Standards are presented in a table form under several categories.
+720.3.00 For simplicity, the Ergonomics standards are presented in a table form under several categories.
 All items should be regarded as recommendations.
-Items that are mandatory are clearly noted.
+Items which are mandatory are clearly noted.

-Item Condition Depth mm Height mm Thickness mm Mandatory Remarks Workbench Utility 600 900 32 No Flat Monitor Writing bench 1 Typing 900 720 Max 50 No CRT Monitor Writing bench 2 Typing 750 720 Max 50 No Flat Monitor High Counter (Parcel Shelf) Over bench 250 1150 20-32 No 600 reach to the inside edge of counter Shelving Over 900 ht bench 350 1520- 1810 20 No 2 shelves Shelving Over 720 ht bench 350 1370- 1710 20 No 2 shelves Shelving Unit Full Height 350- 400 1500 - 1810 20 No 7 shelves adjustable
+ITEM Condition Depth mm Height mm Thickness mm Mandat- ory Remarks ОГУ WORK BENCH Utility 600 900 32 No No computer WRITING BENCH 1 Typing 900 720 max 50 No CRT monitor WRITING BENCH 2 Typing 750 720 max 50 No Flat monitor HIGH COUNTER (PARCEL SHELF) Over bench 250 1150 20-32 No 600 reach to the inside edge of counter SHELVING Over 900 h bench 350 1520- 1810 20 No 2 shelves SHELVING Over 720 h bench 350 1370- 1710 20 No 2 shelves SHELVING UNIT Full Height 350-400 150-1810 20 No 7 shelves, adjustable

-2.4 Staff Station
+Staff Station